xiang-Du/KGCNH/README.md

 # How to use
-if your cuda is available, you can run ./code/main.py --gpu --enable_augmentation --enable_gumbel
+if your cuda is available, you can run python ./code/main.py --gpu --enable_augmentation --enable_gumbel

 else
-run ./code/main.py --enable_augmentation --enable_gumbel
+run python ./code/main.py --enable_augmentation --enable_gumbel